-If you were running the service commercially you might want to consider a certificate signed by a recognised CA, rather than using a self-signed certificate.
+If you were running the service commercially you would be better to get a proper certificate signed by a recognised CA, rather than using a self-signed certificate.

 8. Install sqwebmail

 Webmail is a very useful service to offer your clients - although you may need to be careful of the extra CPU load and bandwidth it might use.